pantheon-systems/documentation/source/content/overview/integrations.md

   <Product title={"2FA"} link={"/guides/two-factor-authentication"}>

-  2FA is a security practice that requires your website users to provide a secondary form of authentication in addition to their standard username and password
+  2FA requires your website users to provide a secondary form of authentication in addition to their standard username and password

   </Product>